A burr grinder is a must for the coffee aficionado

 Stepped versus stepless grinders

-One last consideration when you're looking for a top burr coffee grinder is the difference between stepped and stepless grinders.
+One last consideration when you're looking for a top-quality burr coffee grinder is the difference between stepped and stepless grinders.
 Stepped grinders have preset notches to make it easier to switch between different types of grinds.
-So, for example, instead of trying to finesse where you want to set the grinder for drip coffee and then use it later for pour over, it has numbers or settings for that.
+So, for example, instead of trying to finesse where you want to set the grinder for drip coffee, and then again later for pour-over, it has numbers or settings for that.
 Stepless grinders, on the other hand, give you an infinite number of options for your grind, so you have total control of every part of the process.
-These are more difficult to use overall, owners say, although not if you don't switch among different grinds very often.
+Though stepless grinders are more difficult to use overall, owners say, that's not as big a concern if you don't switch among different grinds very often.

 How we chose the best coffee grinders

 To determine our Best-Reviewed coffee grinders we analyzed expert and owner reviews as well as professional tests.
 Some are older tests and reviews, but are still valid because many of these coffee grinders are so durable and so popular that they have been around for many years without any significant changes.
-Mark Prince's tests and analyses at CoffeeGeek.com were an invaluable resource, as was the expertise and hands on experience of Lauren Crabbe writing for Wired.com and Liz Clayton at SeriousEats.com.
+Mark Prince's tests and analyses at CoffeeGeek.com were an invaluable resource, as was the expertise and hands on experience of other coffee-loving experts.
 We also looked at a few roundups where testing methodology was unclear, but, like some of the other resources we list above, were done in collaboration with outside coffee experts, which boosts their credibility.
 Just as important as the experts' experience is owner reviews.
-When it comes to their coffee, there are some extremely knowledgeable amateurs out there who give excellent feedback.
+When it comes to coffee, there are some extremely knowledgeable amateurs out there who give excellent feedback.
 It's also interesting to see what newbies have to say when they take their brand-new grinder for a spin.